isomerpages/moe-unitypri/_info-hub/School Safety.md

 * There is strictly no parking for all visitors.

 **c.
 No Right Turn for Vehicles Exiting School**
-* A reminder that there is no right turn for vehicles exiting the school from 7 am to 7.45 am to facilitate smoother and safer traffic flow.
+* A reminder that there is no right turn for vehicles exiting the school from 6.30 am to 7.30 am Mon-Fri to facilitate smoother and safer traffic flow.
 * All vehicles exiting during that timing will need to turn left.
 We seek the cooperation of all drivers to comply with the regulation to mitigate the traffic congestion in the school carpark and the road outside

 **d.
 Safety Drills**